hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/07_undo_redo.md

 # Step 7 - Undo/Redo operations

-In this tutorial we are adding two buttons two our window, which execute undo and redo operations.
+Before we step into creating new nodes and connection, we will take a detour and add two buttons to our window, which trigger used to undo and redo operations

 ## Extending the scene